balajibalasubramaniam/CircuitPlayground/DisplayTemperature/README.md

 Press the reset button to launch the code.
 If you don't get graphics on the TFT, check the assembly video below.

 # Upload display temperature code into Circuit Playground
-Copy code.py and the lib folder into the Circuit Playground.
+Copy the code.py file and the lib folder into the Circuit Playground.

+You should see the temperature in the TFT Gizmo; if not check the video instructions below.

 # Video
 For video instructions - follow the below URL.